yangsu2022/openvino.genai/text_generation/causal_lm/cpp/README.md

 ### LLM

 The program loads a tokenizer, a detokenizer and a model (`.xml` and `.bin`) to OpenVINO.
 A prompt is tokenized and passed to the model.
 The model greedily generates token by token until the special end of sequence (EOS) token is obtained.
 The predicted tokens are converted to chars and printed in a streaming fashion.
+The pipeline is with model caching by default.
 The logits reducing optimization improves the first token latency.

 ### Convert Tokenizers
 This pure C++ LLM pipeline has C++ implementation of openvino tokenizer to avoid the Python dependencies.